Bed bug control techniques: Clothes dryers

 Clothes dryers can be used for killing bed bugs in clothing and blankets.
 Infested clothes and bedding are first washed in hot water with laundry detergent then placed in the dryer, and then after the items are completely dry, continue drying for at least 20 minutes longer at high heat.
 However, this does not eliminate bed bugs in the mattress, bed frame and surrounding environment.
 Sterilized fabrics from the dryer are thus easily re-infested.
 Continually treating materials in this fashion is labour-intensive, and in itself does not eliminate the infestation.

 Hot boxes

-Placing belongings in a hot box, a device that provides sustained heat at temperatures that kills bedbugs, larvae, and eggs, but that does not damage clothing, is an option.
+Placing belongings in a hot box, a device that provides sustained heat at temperatures that kills bed bugs, larvae, and eggs, but that does not damage clothing, is an option.
 Pest control companies often rent the devices at nominal cost and it may make sense for frequent travelers to invest in one.

 Building heat treatment

 This method of bed bug control involves raising room temperatures to or above the killing temperature for bed bugs, which is around 45 °C. Heat treatments are generally carried out by professionals, and may be performed in a single area or an entire building.
-Heat treatment is generally considered to be the best method of eradication because it has the highest rate of effectiveness.
+Heat treatment offers certain advantages when it comes to bed bug management.
+Heat is non-toxic, and can kill all bed bug life stages including bed bug eggs.

 HEPA air filtration is normally used during any heat treatment to capture particulate and biological matter that may be aerosolized during the heating process.
+HEPA filters capture 99.97% of particles ≥0.3 microns, helping remove allergens and fine dust during heat treatment.